derekphilipau/museum-nextjs-search/README.md

 ### Getty Union List of Artist Names (ULAN) Data

-ULAN XML was downloaded from [Getty's website](http://ulandownloads.getty.edu/) and converted to JSON using the `transformUlan.ts` script.
+ULAN XML was downloaded from [Getty's website](http://ulandownloads.getty.edu/) and converted to JSON using the `ulanXmlToJsonConvert.ts` script.
 When updating the `terms` index, the script attempts to find a matching artist name from this JSON file.
 If found, the ULAN artist data is added to the terms index document.

 ## Elasticsearch